-The kentish plovers is a shorebird that breeds and nests on the coast from mid-March to mid-July.
+The kentish plover is a shorebird that breeds and nests on the coast from mid-March to mid-July.
 Its eggs, creamy white and speckled, are laid on the sand and blend in with the environment.
 Its nests are often found at the top of the beach, between the shoreline and the dune.
 Because of their colors, the eggs are very difficult to distinguish and can easily be crushed, especially when there are gatherings on the beach.

-Kentish plovers issue areas:
+Kentish plovers nesting areas:

 Major stakes areas: proven kentish plovers nesting areas;